© 2026 WGCU News

 Available On Air Stations

-Concern rises over male eagle not seen at North Fort Myers nest since Tuesday night
+Relief online over return of missing male eagle M15 after not being seen at North Fort Myers nest since Tuesday night

-Concern over the health and welfare of M15, the male eagle at the North Fort Myers nest along Bayshore Road, has prompted a note from the Southwest Florida Eagle Cam website.
+Concern over the health and welfare of M15, prompted a note from the Southwest Florida Eagle Cam website about his vanishing act.

-The last sightings of M15 were made late Tuesday and nothing has been seen of the bald eagle since then.
+The last sightings of M15 were made late Tuesday and nothing was seen of the male bald eagle since then.

 "M15 has been navigating an incredibly demanding season: caring for a growing juvenile, providing food, and continuing to protect and defend his territory.
 These responsibilities can sometimes pull him away from the immediate view of the cameras for periods of time.